giordano/PkgCleanup.jl/README.md

 The [`Pkg.gc()`](https://julialang.github.io/Pkg.jl/v1/api/#Pkg.gc) command
 garbage collects packages and artifacts that are no longer reachable, but will not touch existing packages or artifacts requested by existing active environments, which are listed in your `~/.julia/logs` directory.
+One option for a more deep cleaning is to run `]gc --all`, but this will remove... well... all packages.

+If you prefer a more controlled way to clean package installations in your Julia depot, you can remove the undesired manifests lingering in `~/.julia/logs`.
-`PkgCleanup.jl` provides a couple of functions which lets you interactively remove active environments or artifacts you do not care about and that cannot be removed by `Pkg.gc()`.
+`PkgCleanup.jl` provides a couple of functions which let you interactively remove active environments or artifacts you do not care about any longer but cannot be removed by `Pkg.gc()`.

 ## Installation